Piratux/pw-js-api/README.md

 This uses two dependencies; protobuf and isows (which is required for the project to be compatible with browsers).

 This project also uses functions instead of events for messages.
 This may be replaced if this isn't

-Some of the typings may be incomplete, please let me know on discord (doomester) if you need help or clarifications.

 ## License